MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 ---
-title: Get started with Xbox Live APIs on Win32
+title: Including XBL API sources in a Win32 project, for debugging
 author: KevinAsgari
-description: Learn how to add and compile the Xbox Live APIs source in your Win32 project. ms.author: kevinasg ms.date: 09/21/2018 ms.topic: article
+description: Add and compile Xbox Live APIs source in a Win32 project, for debugging into the XBL sources. ms.author: kevinasg ms.date: 09/21/2018 ms.topic: article